ashfadilla/ces-dashboard-v2/README.md

 ### Future Plans

-Still working on 😅
+Still a lot to work on 😅

-- Solar-powered IoT system
+- Adding a solar-powered IoT system
-- Better dashboard UI
+- Improving the dashboard UI
 - Notifications & alerts

-Hopefully this project keeps getting better along the way 🚀
+More updates coming soon in "CES Dashboard Monitoring System V3"!